DylanUpchr/Blackrust/docs/index.md

 # Cahier des charges
 ## Résumé / Abstract
-Blackrust v0 est un logiciel multi-architecture pour linux qui, au lancement de la machine, proposera des sessions d'accès distant utilisant divers protocoles ainsi qu'une session locale hors-ligne.
+Blackrust v0 est un logiciel multiplateforme pour Linux qui, au lancement de la machine, proposera des sessions d'accès distant utilisant divers protocoles ainsi qu'une session locale hors-ligne.

-Ce projet est un client léger qui a pour but de réduire la taille et le coût des moultes machines données aux employés dans une entreprise.
-Ces clients légers se connecteraient à un serveur central où résideraient les espaces de travail des utilisateurs avec d'avantage de puissance de calcul.
+Ce projet est un client léger qui a pour but de réduire la taille et le coût des plusieurs machines données aux employés dans une entreprise.
+Ces clients légers se connecteraient à un serveur central où résideraient les espaces de travail des utilisateurs avec davantage de puissance de calcul.

 ---

-Blackrust v0 is a multi-architecture program for linux that, at the startup of the computer, will offer a remote desktop session via many protocols aswell as an offline local desktop.
+Blackrust v0 is a multiplatform program for Linux that, at the startup of the computer, will offer a remote desktop session via many protocols aswell as an offline local desktop.

 This project is a thin client, which aims to reduce the size and cost of the many machines given to employees in a company.
 These thin clients will connect to a centralized server where the users workspace will be and will offer greater processing power.
 ## Objectifs